Paul S. Sarbanes Transit In The Parks (20.520)

 Credentials/Documentation

-Any project sponsor must be acting with the consent of a Federal land management agency.
+Any project sponsor must be acting with the consent of a Federal land management agency as documented by the provision of a letter of support from the relevant federal land unit accompanying the project proposal.
 Any project proposed must be consistent with the metropolitan and statewide planning and public participation requirements found in 49 U.S.C 5303, 5304, and 5307(d).
-If the project is an “capital project” in contrast with a “planning project,” the capital project must be in the metropolitan Transportation Improvement Program (TIP) or State Transportation Improvement Program (STIP), or, if selected, will not receive funds until it is incorporated into the TIP or STIP.
+If the project is a "capital project" in contrast with a "planning project," the capital project must be in the metropolitan Transportation Improvement Program (TIP) or State Transportation Improvement Program (STIP), or, if selected, will not receive funds until it is incorporated into the TIP or STIP.
 Projects also must be consistent with Federal land management agency plans.
-OMB Circular No. A-87 applies to this program.

 Application Procedure